 Survey of Western Art: Renaissance to the 21st Century

-For more detailed information on curriculum and the Institute, students should review the IAU catalogue, Study Abroad in the South of France.
+For more detailed information on curriculum and the Institute, students should review the IAU catalogue HERE.

 This program is especially applicable for students who are majoring or minoring in studio art but who also wish to find inspiration in the beautiful Provence region and its culture while learning French.
 French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider the other HWS programs in France that offer a full linguistic immersion experience.